e2ebridge/bpmn/README.md

     	done(data);
 	};

+However, another option is to get all outgoing message flows and send a message along these flows.
+In the current example we have exactly one flow, so sending the message is done by:

 	exports.End_Event_1 = function(data, done) {
-    	// after reaching the end of process 1, we send an event to the second process var partnerProcess = this.getParticipantByName("My Second Process");
+    	// after reaching the end of process 1, we send a message var messageFlows = this.getOutgoingMessageFlows("End Event 1");
-    	partnerProcess.sendEvent("Catch End Event 1");
+    	this.sendMessage(messageFlows[0], {gugus: "blah"});
     	done(data);
 	};